tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 This is a criticality requirement.
 Without this requirement/functionality the users would not be able to get involved in the competition.

 ### Technical issues
 The implementation of the admin system for league owners will be technically difficult.
 It will require the user to have admin access to the league they have ownership over but be a regular user for any other league.
+Role based permissions will be implemented, this way there can be multiple admins per league.

 ### Dependencies with Other Requirements
 This feature is highly dependant on the user authentication feature.
 With the user authentication, the league can not be created as users could no take ownership of these leagues without an account.